 Taking care of someone that is terminally ill or suffers from a debilitating illness, can be physically challenging and emotionally taxing.
 This can lead to all different types of stress and frustrations at home.
 Having to look after someone by yourself, can change your life drastically in so many ways, such as never having any time for one’s self or never being able to be away from home for too long.
 You almost become a prisoner in your own home.
 Other family members such as children may also suffer by not get the necessary attention they deserve.
 These are just a few problems one has to deal with

-At Nursing Angels we can take away all the strains associated with caring for a terminally ill person or someone suffering from a debilitating condition, thereby allowing you to continue leading a normal life with little to no disruptions.
-Just some of the benefits of having a carer or nurse at home includes the following.
 Our carers ensure that patients maintain a daily routine when it comes to sleeping, bathing, exercising or taking medication.
 A carer can also focus on ensuring healthy and timely eating habits as well as taking into consideration a patient’s preferences for certain food.
-Bowel movements can be documented and monitored by a carer and also reporting any concerns they have.
 Our carers can also see to the physical needs of a patient as well as the spiritual, emotional and psycho-social needs.
 This includes ensuring that the patient gets sufficient exercise, is pain free, comfortable, eating adequately and regularly visits the bathroom.
 This plays a big role in ensuring quality of life.
 Healthy sleeping patterns are also very important.
 A carer can ensure that a patient get’s enough rest and at the right time.
 Mobility for a person is very important and our carers are taught the correct techniques to move a patient from a bed to a wheelchair and vice-versa or to change position on a bed to prevent bedsores.
 It is very important to lift a person in the correct manner so not to hurt him/her or one’s self.
 Our carers also understand the prevention and treatment of bedsores.
 A bedsore can be a big discomfort for a patient and so they need to be moved regularly to prevent this from happening.

 Grooming and dealing with incontinence by using adult nappies and linen protectors is just another way that our carers or nurses can ensure that a patient feels just a little more dignified.
-Lastly, a carer can offer a great benefit in managing anxiety and pain.
-Administering medication on time is vitally important but our carer can also encourage the patient to potentially engage in a relaxing activity such as reading or watching a documentary on television or just by having a conversation between the two of them.
-With Nursing Angels, your carer or nurse will have the necessary experience to look after your loved one at home.
+Administering medication on time is vitally important and our carers also encourage the patient to potentially engage in a relaxing activity such as reading or watching a documentary on television or just by having a conversation between the two of them.